 How about asking constituents whether the State of Illinois ought to keep a promise (as a rule of prima facie duty), and whether a politician can break a constitutional contract with ANY citizen in Illinois if it suits a politician’s advantage?
 How about asking whether a politician should continue to hurt the lives of people who were not responsible for the state’s pension debt and lack of revenue?
-How about asking whether so-called pension reform, or the breaking of a contract, is a good thing, and whether it is legally and morally right to ignore the State and U.S. Constitutions?
+How about asking whether so-called pension reform, or the breaking of a constitutionally-guaranteed contract, is a good thing, and whether it is legally and morally right to ignore the State and U.S. Constitutions?

 Illinois Pension Reform Is Without Legal and Moral Justification, Mr. Connelly.
 You know past state governments created the severe unfunded liability for the five public employees’ retirement systems in Illinois.
 Your attempt to isolate and offer up one group of people for hardship and, for many of these public employees, create a dispossession by way of intentionally-diminishing laws while you perpetuate special exceptions and windfalls for the wealthy elite is a mockery of justice.

 Public employees’ benefits and rights are guaranteed by contract.
-It is critical that today’s politicians protect legitimate expectations and concerns for all the state’s citizenry, especially for people who must be defended against those with excessive economic clout and inequitable schemes to pass prejudicial legislations that benefit the financial elite (and their politicians) at the expense of everyone else.
+It is critical that today’s politicians protect legitimate expectations and concerns for all the state’s citizenry, especially for people who must be defended against those with excessive economic clout and inequitable schemes to pass prejudicial legislation that benefit the financial elite (and their politicians) at the expense of everyone else.

 To ignore the Fifth and Fourteenth Amendments of the U.S. Constitution and change laws that protect one group of people is to ignore due process and equal protection of the laws that guarantee contractual agreements.
 It is shameful that politicians (like you) are willing to renege on a contract when (you and) they are the debtors.
-It is wrong to modify public employees’ contractual rights and benefits prospectively and retroactively when there are other recourses to address the pension debt problem, such as through debt and revenue restructuring.
+It is wrong to modify public employees’ contractual rights and benefits prospectively and retroactively when there are other ways to address the pension debt problem, such as through debt and revenue restructuring.

 Legal and moral sense dictates that you and the rest of the Illinois General Assembly must align with the U.S. and State Constitutions and sanction the vested rights of its middle-class public employees.
 Politicians should understand the economic, social and psychological harm that will be done to this significant body of voters, of which there are approximately 693,000 members, when they break a contract.
 It is a matter of moral and legal concern for EVERY citizen of Illinois to pay attention to any proposed violations of rights and benefits.